 - Use the episode guide to find each Season 2 recap and reaction podcast.

-- Use the key questions section to follow Blood and Cheese, Rook’s Rest, Daemon’s Harrenhal visions, the dragonseeds, and the Season 2 ending.
+- Use the key questions to follow Blood and Cheese, Rook’s Rest, Daemon’s Harrenhal visions, the dragonseeds, and the Season 2 ending.

 - Use the character and dragon threads to track Rhaenyra, Alicent, Daemon, Aemond, Aegon, Vhagar, Meleys, Sunfyre, and the new dragonriders.